Are you a Carrier?

-Approximately one in 20 Iranian Jews are carriers of HIBM and one in 400 Persian Jewish couples are at risk of having a child with the disease.
+Approximately 1 in 15 Iranian Jews are carriers of HIBM and 1 in 1000 Iranian Jewish have the disease.
 If you are of Iranian Jewish descent, we urge you to get tested so that you can easily avoid passing the disease to your children.
 It is possible to test at any time, but is particularly important prior to becoming pregnant or during early pregnancy.

 Testing is anonymous and can be performed with a painless cheek swab.